strayMat/causal-ml-course/slides/1-intro.typ

   - #alert[Not conditionning on X] introduces bias.

   #ex_block(title:"")[
-  - a rise in temperature (B) causes both the thermometer (A) to change, and ice to melt (C), but the thermometer changing does not cause ice to melt.
+  - Rise in temperature (B) causes both the thermometer (A) to change, and ice to melt (C), but the thermometer changing does not cause ice to melt.
   - A is prostate cancer; B is age; and C is Alzheimer’s disease.
   ]
 ]